berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         can be used to establish a default precision qualifier.
 The type field can be either int, or float, or any of the sampler types, and the precision-qualifier can be lowp, mediump, or highp.
 Any other types or qualifiers will result in a compile-time error.
-If type is float, the directive applies to non-precision- qualified single-precision floating-point type (scalar, vector, and matrix) declarations.
+If type is float, the directive applies to non-precision-qualified single-precision floating-point type (scalar, vector, and matrix) declarations.
 If type is int, the directive applies to all non-precision-qualified integer type (scalar, vector, signed, and unsigned) declarations.
 This includes global variable declarations, function return declarations, function parameter declarations, and local variable declarations.